rihck/aws-cloud-practitioner-exam-study/AWSCloudPractitionerEssentials.md

 Data warehousing as a Service, massively scalable and used for Big Data BI Solutions / Analytics.
 It offers the ability to collect data from many sources and helps you to understand relationships and trends across your data.

+---

+### AWS Database Migration Service (AWS DMS)
+Used to migrate SQL, NoSQL and other types of data stores, you just select the source and the target; they can of different types and be both on premise or in AWS.
+During the migration, your source database remains operational, reducing downtime for any applications that rely on the database.
+Other usecases for DMS:
+- Develop and test migrations /
+- Database consolidation (combine several DBS into one) /
+- Continuos Replication